Skin Tumors on Dogs

 Treatment will depend on each individual case and will be carried out according to the particular type of tumor and conditions of the sick dog.

 • Benign tumors usually do not need to be treated because they do not cause any major problems.
-We only proceed to remove it with surgery if there risks or it is causing the dog discomfort.
+We only proceed to remove it with surgery if there are risks or it is causing the dog discomfort.

-• Malignant tumors are usually removed by surgery, but radiation therapy, cryotherapy and chemotherapy may be used in some cases as alternatives to surgery and as complementary treatments in others.
+• Malignant tumors are usually removed by surgery, but radiation therapy, cryotherapy, and chemotherapy may be used in some cases as alternatives to surgery and as complementary treatments in others.

 The prognosis is variable but most skin tumors in dogs can be cured if treated early.
-Logically malignant tumors in advanced stages have a poorer outcome, but when caught early can be treated effectively.
+Logically, malignant tumors in advanced stages have a poorer outcome, but when caught early can be treated effectively.

 Prevention

-There is no way to prevent skin tumors in dogs.
+There is no way to completely prevent skin tumors in dogs.
 However, it is advisable not to expose dogs with mostly white fur and hairless dogs to sunlight for a long time, especially around noon.

 Good nutrition and proper exercise will certainly help to give them a healthier body, a very important factor but not one that will definitely prevent it.
 Going to the vet regularly will help us detect the appearance of a tumor as soon as possible.
 Thanks to early detection we can get a better diagnosis and better treatment.
 Do not forget it!